PCRuniversum/PCRedux/paper/paper.md

 @ruijter_removal_2015, @rodiger_enabling_2017, @mallona_chainy:_nodate].

 The `PCRedux` package contains functions and data sets for machine learning and statistical analysis with a focus on amplification curve data.
 Amplification curves have characteristics, which can be used for the classification.
 The features from amplification curves can be extract by the `pcrfit_helper` function.
-Analysis on the curve data such as changepoint analysis, regression analysis, noise analysis, autocorrelation analysis and model fitting are applied to the qPCR data.
+Analysis on the curve data such as changepoint analysis, regression analysis, noise analysis, autocorrelation analysis and model fitting are applied to the qPCR data and yield more than 30 feautures.
 They can be used for the creation of models that predict a class (e.g., positive, ambiguous, negative qPCR reaction) from input features (slope, background level, changepoints) based on implementations by others (e.g., @erdman_bcp:_2007, @ritz_qpcr:_2008,
 @Febrero_Bande_2012, @james_ecp:_2013) and us [@rodiger_surface_2013,